Belarus' IT workers exit the country

 "We planned to accept no more than 1,000 or 2,000 students," he was quoted as saying by Forbes Russia.
 "We would tell graduates that those doing well would be guaranteed employment with a certain pool of companies."

-But the recent crackdown on protesters made Gursky reconsider his plans.
+But the recent crackdown on protesters has made Gursky reconsider his plans.
 "For instance, [authorities] could just sue us if out of 2,000 students, 700 took part in protests," he explained.
 "And the university's founders would go to prison."

 -